alinelena/eu/content/english/blog/keeblego.md

 you can comment in here... https://www.reddit.com/r/olkb/comments/lntirw/finally_all_in_lego/

-for the price of postage and production cost (£5) I can part with 2 of each of the pcb 5x13 or 6x13.

 fun facts... the lego plate needed is 32x16 in lego studs, in mm 256x128... if you like numbers you spot the pattern...

-**note**: pictures are horrible mainly as an anti-thesis to all the glamorous shots one sees on reddit.. maybe one day I will publish the pictures I took with my Nikon D610
+**note**: pictures are horrible mainly as an anti-thesis to all the glamorous shots one sees on reddit..